Liqwid-Labs/plutus-extra/README.md

 `cabal.project` to be sure.
 We follow the [PVP](https://pvp.haskell.org), and will bump major versions whenever we update our Plutus dependencies.

+## Can I use this with Plutarch?

+You can try, but we don't promise it will work.
+Some of the sublibraries may work, but others are unlikely to: for example, `plutus-numeric` will basically not help you at all when it comes to Plutarch.

 ## What can I do with this?

 The code is licensed under Apache 2.0; check the LICENSE.md file for details.